softwareconstruction240/softwareconstruction/instruction/java-object-class/java-object-class.md

 ## Things to Understand

 - How to override methods in Java
-- How to properly implement a hashcode() method
+- How to properly implement a hashCode() method
 - How and why to overload a method
 - What the final keyword means when applied to variables, methods and classes
 - What the `toString()` method does and how to override it